There is nothing worse than a dull knife.

 Knowing how to correctly maintain and sharpen your blade will not only make it more effective, but will also prolong its useful life and give you many years of loyal service.

-In this guide, I will go over some basic knife maintenance tips, as well as a step by step outline on how to sharpen your Japanese knife.
+In this article, I will go over some basic knife maintenance tips, as well as a step by step Japanese knife sharpening guide.

 Washing / Drying

 You should always hand wash, and hand dry your knife (don’t forget the handle).
 Never put it in the dishwasher.
 Some entry-level knives will say they are “dishwasher safe”, but I think it is best to get in the habit of hand washing and drying.
 Simply use a soft sponge, some dish soap, and hot water.
 If you put the knife in a dishwasher, there is also a chance it will rattle around and damage the cutting edge.

 Many high-carbon steel knives will rust, or discolor very quickly if left wet, ruining your beautiful knife.
 Therefore, it is also smart to have a towel on hand that you can use to quickly wipe off moisture as you prep food.

 Never try to use your Japanese knife to cut through hard bone, or hard surfaces.
 Japanese blades are made from very hard steel (60+ HRC) which allows it to retain a sharp edge for a long time, but also makes it more brittle.
 They are also much thinner, with a more acute cutting edge than a typical Western-made knife.
 This further increases the potential of chipping if used incorrectly.